 Our Beeswax Polish is great for cleaning wood, as well as polishing wood.

 Ensure the surface is dust free.
-Apply the Beeswax Polish onto a cloth and rub into the wooden surface following the direction of the grain.
-Leave for five minutes and buff over with a cloth to restore the lustre.
+Apply the Beeswax Polish onto a cloth and rub into the wooden surface, following the direction of the grain.
+Leave for five minutes then buff over with a cloth to restore the lustre.

 The Beeswax Polish cleans and polishes in one simple application!

 Additional coats can be applied for extra protection or if applying to bare wood.